dhowe/rita/README.md

 #### Building

 ```
-# To create the full website in 'dist' do
+# To create the full website in 'pub' do
-$ ./build-www.sh
+$ ./build-site.sh
 ```